cwallacebailey/Django-SouthWest-Walkers/README.md

 [Please see link to the final project]() (holding ctrl when clicking this link will open it in a new tab)

-South West Walkers is a social media blog.
+South West Walkers is django built blog to record treks in the brecon beacons.
+It gamify's hiking allowing users to 'collect' peaks and achievements by walking distance challenges and climbing different mountains in the region.

 This site was built using Django as its framework with HTML, CSS, Bootstrap, JavaScript & Python.
 The database is created using SQL through PostgreSQL.

 # The below needs to be updated

 ![Final project responsive image below]()

 ## Contents